TASEmulators/BizHawk/README.md

 ### GNU+Linux and macOS

 *Compiling* requires MSBuild and *running* requires Mono and WINE, but **BizHawk does not run under WINE** — only the bundled libraries are required.

+If you use GNU+Linux, there might be a `bizhawk-git` package or similar in the same repo as the main package.
+If it's available, installing it will automate the build process.

 Building is as easy as:
 ```sh